 applicable to young adults and college students are measuring blood pressure,

 screening for sexually transmitted diseases (STIs), screening for cervical cancer, obtaining recommended

-vaccines, maintaining a healthy weight, obtaining cholesterol screening, eating a healthy diet and regular exercise, using sun protection, discussing alcohol and other drug use, stopping tobacco and nicotine use, screening depression and other mental health conditions, and screening for relationship violence.
+vaccines, maintaining a healthy weight, obtaining cholesterol screening, eating a healthy diet, exercising regularly, using sun protection, discussing alcohol and other drug use, stopping tobacco and nicotine use, screening for depression and other mental health conditions, and screening for relationship violence.

 - Make an appointment

 at Student Health Services for a preventative medicine appointment by calling (626) 395-6393.